5 Reasons to Visit Valladolid Mexico (Cenote Zaci is just One Reason)

 Valladolid Hotels: Check out boutique-sized El Meson Del Marques (complete with a rooftop terrace and bicycles for guests) on Calle 39 or the just-opened Hotel Casa Margarita, which comes with an outdoor swimming pool and is centrally located on Calle 38.

-Looking for more ideas on Mexico’s best cities to visit or places to consider for retirees, expats, artists and digital nomads in Mexico and the Caribbean?
+Looking for more ideas on Mexico’s best cities to visit?
+Or looking for places to consider for retirees, expats, artists and digital nomads in Mexico and the Caribbean?
 Check out these popular posts:

 Love it?
 Pin it for later!